 Residential and Small Business Landfill Diversion

-Target: 60% of residential and small business refuse diverted from landfill
+Target: 60% of residential and small business refuse recovered through recycling and composting

 Status: MEETING TARGET

-Result: 59.6% of residential and small business refuse diverted from landfill
+Result: 59.6% of residential and small business refuse through recycling and composting

-Residential and small business landfill diversion represents the percentage of total refuse that is recovered and recycled or composted, and therefore not sent to a landfill.
+Residential and small business landfill diversion represents the percentage of total refuse that is recovered through recycling and composting, and therefore not sent to a landfill.
 San Francisco’s small generator refuse collection program—known as “The Fantastic 3”—serves residential curbside, apartment and small commercial generators.
 Recycling and composting are important because they conserve resources, combat climate change, and create jobs.

 How San Francisco is Performing